ICTU/quality-time/docs/src/software.md

    :class: only-light
 ```

-*Quality-time* consists of eight Docker components, as depicted above.
+*Quality-time* consists of seven Docker components, as depicted above.
+Each oval is a Docker component.

 ### Bespoke components